yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-secure-clusters/managed-ear.md

 - On the **Security** page of the **Create Cluster** wizard when you [create your cluster](../../cloud-basics/create-clusters/).
 - On the cluster **Settings** tab under **Encryption at rest** (database version 2.16.7 and later only).

 Note that, regardless of whether you enable YugabyteDB EAR for a cluster, YugabyteDB Managed uses volume encryption for all data at rest, including your account data, your clusters, and their backups.
-Data is AES-256 encrypted using native cloud provider technologies - S3 and EBS volume encryption for AWS, and server-side and persistent disk encryption for GCP.
+Data is AES-256 encrypted using native cloud provider technologies - S3 and EBS volume encryption for AWS, Azure disk encryption, and server-side and persistent disk encryption for GCP.
 Volume encryption keys are managed by the cloud provider and anchored by hardware security appliances.

 ## Limitations